Estimating the tail index of Pareto-type distributions from geometric records

 Several interesting conclusions can be drawn from this simulation study.

 \begin{itemize} \item Our estimator exhibits a slight negative bias in all cases.
 It is noteworthy that, for any fixed distribution and value of $\gamma$, the bias remains fairly stable across the considered values of $\delta$.
-In contrast, the MSE is decreasing in $\delta$, as expected due to the larger amount of information provided by the geometric near-records.
-Note, however, that taking $\delta$ too small significantly increases the effective sampling size, which translates into higher costs in destructive testing settings; moreover, it may lead to the inclusion of non-extreme observations in the estimator, thereby yielding unreliable estimates of the tail index.
+In contrast, the MSE decreases as $\delta$ decreases, as expected due to the larger amount of information provided by the geometric near-records.
+Note, however, that taking $\delta$ too small significantly increases the effective sampling size, which translates into higher costs in destructive testing settings; moreover, it may potentially lead to the inclusion of non-extreme observations in the estimator, thereby yielding unreliable estimates of the tail index.

-\item The estimator shows a remarkable robustness when applied to distributions other than the Pareto model.
+\item The estimator shows a reasonable robustness when applied to distributions other than the Pareto model.
 In particular, its performance under the Fr\'{e}chet and log-logistic distributions remains comparable to that observed in the Pareto case.
-This demonstrates that our estimator is not too sensitive to deviations from the exact Pareto distribution.
+This suggests that the proposed estimator is not too sensitive to deviations from the exact Pareto distribution.

-\item Table \ref{table_mse} shows that, for a comparable effective sampling size, our estimator clearly outperforms Hill's, which requires many more observations to achieve a similar level of accuracy.
+\item When compared to Hill's estimator, Table \ref{table_mse} shows that, for a comparable MSE, our estimator requires a substantially smaller effective sample size.
 For instance, in the case of the $\dpareto(2;1)$ distribution, comparable bias and MSE values are obtained for $\delta=0.6$ (mean $=1.902$, MSE $=0.139$), corresponding to a median number of 26 geometric records, and for $k=30$ (mean $=2.072$, MSE $=0.156$), which relies on a median of 330 observations.
-Hence, similar (and even better) accuracy is achieved using substantially fewer effective observations.
+Hence, similar (and even improved) accuracy is achieved by our estimator using substantially fewer effective observations.
 This indicates that the information extracted from geometric records is used more efficiently than that contained in the largest order statistics.
-Examining the remaining settings leads to the same conclusion.
+A similar pattern is observed across the remaining settings.